-Here, we'll explore what gestalt psychology is, an overview of its history and method, and its contemporary applications in modern therapy.
-Let’s learn about gestalt psychology!
+Here, we'll explore what gestalt psychology is, provide an overview of its history and method, and examine its contemporary applications in modern therapy.

 A Brief History Of Gestalt Psychology

-Now, let’s take a look at the fascinating history of gestalt psychology.
-The school of gestalt psychology was started by psychologists Max Wertheimer, Kurt Koffa, and Wolfgang Kohler to understand the “intrinsic nature of the whole” when approaching behavioral and psychoanalysis.
-In essence, a good gestalt psychologist claims that social psychology is founded on understanding how a person's perception works.
-One father of gestalt psychology Kurt Koffa also drew on his expertise in perception and hearing impairments.
-At the same time, Wolfgang Kohler was known for his problem-solving approach and structural contribution to the history of psychology.
+In essence, a gestalt psychologist believes that social psychology depends on understanding how a person's perception works.
+One founder of gestalt psychology, Kurt Koffa, also drew on his expertise in perception and hearing impairments.
+At the same time, Wolfgang Kohler took a problem-solving approach and structural contribution to the history of psychology.
 Most notably, he opposed behaviorism while still adhering to his beliefs in a humanistic and holistic approach to human psychology.

-Several years later, along come Fritz and Laura Perls, who further contributed to the development of gestalt psychology.
+Several years later, Fritz and Laura Perls further contributed to the development of gestalt psychology.
 They had fled Nazi Germany in 1933 to South Africa, where they continued their research and worked on the general principles of this area of psychology.
-Perl, who was initially trained in Freudian psychoanalysis but didn't accept all of the theories and methods, set out to develop a more comprehensive method of psychotherapy based on Wertheimer and Kurt's gestalt theory of psychology.
+Perl, who was initially trained in Freudian psychoanalysis but didn't accept all the theories and methods, set out to develop a more comprehensive method of psychotherapy based on Wertheimer and Kurt's gestalt theory of psychology.

 1951, Fritz Perl published Gestalt Therapy: Excitement and Growth in the Human Personality, which laid out his theories and methods for treating patients with gestalt therapy.
 He had plenty of help from his fellow gestalt psychologists, Paul Goodman and Ralph Hefferline.
-Together, they laid the groundwork for what would become one of the leading methods of psychotherapy that is still used often to this day.
+Together, they laid the groundwork for becoming one of the leading psychotherapy methods that are still often used today.

 Gestalt Laws And Perceptual Organization